-- 27.7 SRO reserves the right to install antennas on the roof of any car and has priority on this space.
-The GPS antenna of the data logger must be mounted on the roof and no other antenna can be within 30 cm of this. - 27.8 All Manufacturers or tuners must provide the Technical Board with a reference ECU unit with the homologated maps and which at the request of the Organisers can be placed in any of their cars competing in the Competitions in the Championship.
+27.7 SRO reserves the right to install antennas on the roof of any car and has priority on this space.
+The GPS antenna of the data logger must be mounted on the roof and no other antenna can be within 30 cm of this.

+- 27.8 All Manufacturers or tuners must provide the Technical Board with a reference ECU unit with the homologated maps and which at the request of the Organisers can be placed in any of their cars competing in the Competitions in the Championship.
 Each Manufacturer must also supply any technical means needed to swap the ECU belonging to a Competitor with the reference ECU as supplied.
-The Organisers and or the Scrutineers will not be held responsible for any consequences linked to a change of ECU and/or any subsequent failure.
+The Organisers and or the Scrutineers will not be held responsible for any consequences linked to a change of ECU and/or any subsequent failure. - 27.9 Each data logger will be associated with a specific chassis and will be noted as such during initial scrutineering.
+Any changes after that point must be requested in writing one week before the start of the event in question and agreed by the Technical Director or Eligibility Scrutineer.

-27.9 A data logger member of staff will be introduced to Teams as the SRO data technician.
+A data logger member of staff will be introduced to Teams as the SRO data technician.
 Teams must adhere to any instructions.